IBM/openapi-validator/README.md

 # OpenAPI Validator
 This command line tool lets you validate OpenAPI documents according to their specification, either [2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) or [3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md), as well as [custom IBM-defined best practices](http://watson-developer-cloud.github.io/api-guidelines/swagger-coding-style).

+#### Notice
+Support for Node v8 is deprecated.
+Support will be officially dropped when it reaches end of life (31 December 2019) or when v1.0 of this package is released, whichever happens first.

 #### Prerequisites
 - Node 8.9.x
 - NPM 5.x